- Home

 9. Set up your own business in your 60s

-Self-employment has a lot to offer in terms of freedom, flexibility, and variety, and most people who do it say that they enjoy having greater control over their own future.
+Self-employment offers plenty of freedom, flexibility, and variety, and most people who do it say that they enjoy having greater control over their own future.

-There’s plenty of support available in the UK for those who want to start their own business.
+There’s plenty of support available in the UK for those looking to start their own business.
 If you’d like to learn more, you could start by reading some expert advice on starting a business on the government website.
-Our articles, 20 self-employment ideas for the over 50s and Business ideas that you can start from home, may also give you some helpful ideas.
+Our articles, 20 self-employment ideas for the over 50s and Business ideas that you can start from home, may also offer some helpful ideas.

-If you’d like some inspiration, and to hear firsthand from someone who set up their own business in their 50s, then why not check out David’s story?
+For inspiration and to hear firsthand from someone who set up their own business in their 50s, check out David’s story.

 Get inspired…